 - sesame seeds to garnish

 Wash and dry kale leaves, finely cut leaves and place into a large bowl.
-Into a small bowl, combine the lemon juice, coconut aminos, maple syrup, sesame oil, escallion, garlic, sea salt, ginger.
+Into a small bowl, combine the lime/ lemon juice, coconut aminos, maple syrup, sesame oil, escallion, garlic, sea salt, ginger.
 Add mixture into kale leaves and massage until wilted, add 1/2 of the avocado and massage for a creamy sauce.
 Then add the rest of the ingredients, garnish with sesame seeds and serve.